On Gauss-Bonnet and Poincar\'e-Hopf type theorems for complex $\partial$-manifolds: Proof of the Theorems

 we have,

 where in the last step we are using that $c_ {i_{j}}(\OO_{D_{j}})=c_1([D_{j}])^ {i_{j}}$, since $c(\OO_{D_{j}})=c([D_{j}])^{-1}$, for $j=1,2$.

 The proof will be finalized by calculating each sum on the right hand side.
-Indeed, in the first one, by using that $c_1([D_{2}])$ is Poincaré dual to the fundamental class of $D_2$, we obtain
+Indeed, in the first one, by using that $c_1([D_{2}])$ is Poincar\'e dual to the fundamental class of $D_2$, we obtain

 where in the last step we are using the relation between the Chern classes of a vector bundle and of its dual.
 Similarly, we obtain